spfncer/svelte-tutorial-builder/README.md

 npm run dev -- --open
 ```

-Everything inside `src/lib` is part of your library, everything inside `src/routes` can be used as a showcase or preview app.
+Everything inside `src/lib` is part of the library, everything inside `src/routes` can be used as a showcase or preview app.

 ## Building